GreimuL/Pocket-Assistant/README.md

 ## QnA
 Q. Why concept project name is "crawlertest"?
-A. Cuz this PA(Pocket-Assistant) project cames to mind while trying to make crawler.
+A. Cuz this PA(Pocket-Assistant) project came to mind while trying to make crawler.
 Never mind.